 Pledge To Combat Pension Scams

-Organisations wishing to show that they pledge to combat pensions scams by aiming to follow the 6 key principles (set out in the PSIG Code) are shown below.
+Organisations are asked to pledge to combat pension scams and to commit to following these 6 key principles (set out in the PSIG Code):

 - regularly warn members about pension scams